Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Introduction

 Canonical GNNs~\cite{kipf2016semi,hamilton2017inductive} share a common framework: each node is associated with a vector representation that gets iteratively updated by aggregating the representations from its neighboring nodes via graph convolution layers.
 The final prediction is made by combining the representations of nodes of interest.
 Although recent successes in system research have greatly pumped up the efficiency~\cite{fey2019fast,wang2019deep}, the GNN framework intrinsically suffers from three modeling limitations.
-First, one single node representation may over-squash the information that is potentially useful for multiple downstream tasks~\cite{epasto2019single}.
-When multiple tasks associated with one node are requested, e.g., to predict multiple relations or links attached to this node, single node representation alone yields subpar performance.
-Second, intra-node distance information cannot be captured by canonical GNNs due to the limited GNN expressive power~\cite{li2020distance}, which leads to the failure of GNNs in the prediction tasks over a set of nodes (See Fig.~\ref{fig:example}a), such as substructure counting~\cite{bouritsas2020improving,zhengdao2020can} and higher-order pattern prediction~\cite{srinivasan2019equivalence,zhang2021labeling}.
-Third, the depth of a GNN is entangled with the range of the receptive field.
-So, using a deeper GNN to impose more non-linearity has to include a larger but perhaps unnecessary receptive field, which risks contaminating the representations with irrelevant information~\cite{huang2020graph,zeng2021decoupling}.
-We leave more detailed explanations in Supp.~\ref{adp:limitations}.
+First, information may be over-squashed into a single node representation that results in subpar performance when multiple tasks are associated, e.g. to predict multiple relations or links attached to the same node~\cite{epasto2019single,alon2021bottleneck}.
+Second, canonical GNNs cannot capture intra-node distance information due to limited expressive power~\cite{li2020distance,wang2022equivariant}, and thus fail to make predictions over a set of nodes (See Fig.~\ref{fig:example}a), such as substructure counting~\cite{bouritsas2020improving,zhengdao2020can} and higher-order pattern prediction~\cite{srinivasan2019equivalence,zhang2021labeling}.
+Third, the depth of GNNs is entangled with the range of the receptive field.
+For more non-linearity, using deeper GNNs comes with a larger but possibly unnecessary receptive field, which poses the risk of contaminating the representations with irrelevant information~\cite{huang2020graph,zeng2021decoupling}.